 March 29, 2018

 The mean-square value of a set of numbers, xn, n = 1, …, N, is given by the following equation:

 For random signals with a mean value of zero, the mean-square value is the quantity that can be added when summing two signals.
-This can be seen by considering the sum of two random variables, A and B. The square of (A+B) is given by (A+B)2 = A2 + 2 A·B + B2.
-If A and B are independent random variables with zero mean value, the mean value of A·B is zero.
-Then the mean square value of the sum is equal to the sum of the mean square values (with zero mean).
+For example, consider the sum of two random variables, A and B. The square of (A+B) is given by (A+B)2 = A2 + 2 A·B + B2.
+If A and B are independent random variables with a zero mean value, then the mean value of A·B is zero.
+Therefore, the mean square value of the sum is equal to the sum of the mean square values (with zero mean).